There is a quotation by Robert Schuller who said: “The good news is that the bad news can be turned into good news when you change your attitude”.

 Add emphasis to your content by using a bold font in important concepts.
 Your reader will scan through and pick out the most important information at a glance.

 Emphasize the key points so the scanner can quickly pick them out.
+This way you will not only make your content better, but also make it more readable.

 8. Use the power of numbers